Managing Crisis Communications During the COVID-19 Pandemic

 As City Manager of Hermosa Beach, Bakaly was entrusted with managing the municipality’s $40 million budget and 135 employees.
 Under his leadership, the city successfully designed and implemented financial strategies aimed at creating transparency that recently resulted in its first AA+ bond rating from Standard and Poor’s.

 Before starting his tenure in Hermosa Beach, Bakaly worked as City Manager and Finance Manager/Director of Capital Programs for Park City, Utah, where he managed more than 450 employees and a $45 million budget, and assisted with the planning and execution of the 2002 Winter Olympics and multiple Sundance Film Festivals.

 Bakaly is a graduate of the University of Southern California, where he earned a master’s degree in public administration.

 Professor of Public Administration, University of Central Florida

-Thomas Bryer, PhD, is professor in the School of Public Administration and Doctoral Program in Public Affairs at the University of Central Florida.
-He is also chief researcher and visiting professor at Kaunas University of Technology (Lithuania) and visiting professor at Edge Hill University (England).
-He is the author or editor of five books, including (1) Social Media for Government: Theory and Practice, (2) Poor Participation: Fighting the Wars on Poverty and Impoverished Citizenship, and (3) Promoting Civic Health through University-Community Partnerships: Global Contexts and Experiences.
+Thomas Bryer, PhD, is professor in the School of Public Administration and director of the Office of Downtown Community-Engaged Scholarship at the University of Central Florida.
+He is also chief researcher and visiting professor at Kaunas University of Technology (Lithuania), visiting professor at Edge Hill University (England), and a Fulbright Scholar and Specialist with experience Lithuania, Russia, and South Africa.
+He is the author or editor of six books, including (1) Promoting Civic Health through University-Community Partnerships: Global Contexts and Experiences, (2) Poor Participation: Fighting the Wars on Poverty and Impoverished Citizenship, and (3) Higher Education beyond Job Creation: Universities, Citizenship, and Community.